PumaAI-v2/homepage/README.md

-# PumaAI - Intelligent AI Assistant Platform
+# PumaAI - Your Platform for AI

 ![PumaAI Screenshot](screenshot.png)